Thank you for reading our post, please rate this article at the end.

 - Allow the propane inside to escape

-It’s important to empty the propane tanks only in an open, wide space away from people and buildings.
+It’s essential to empty propane tanks in an open, well-ventilated area, away from people and buildings.

-Once it’s empty, fill the tank with water to displace any remaining gas, and then pour it out.
+Once it’s empty, fill the tank with water to displace any remaining gas, and then pour out the water.

 Drop it at your local propane distributor

-An easy way to get the propane tank off your hands is to drop it to your local propane distributor.
+A convenient way to get rid of your propane tank is to drop it off at your local propane distributor.
 They’ll take the propane tanks off your hands for free,

 Waste Day

-Depending on your municipality, you could free-of-charge drop your expired propane tanks and other hazardous waste at a designated drop-off location.
+Depending on your municipality, you could drop off your expired propane tanks and other hazardous waste for free at a designated drop-off location.

-Many cities usually have such programs and a list of things you can dispose of.
+Many cities typically have such programs and a list of items that can be disposed of.

 Repurpose It